 For example, there have been cases where reality TV stars have posted nude pictures of an ex-girlfriend after an ugly ending of the relationship.
 Also, there was a case of revenge porn where the defendant was sentenced to prison for extorting women for payment to get their nude images removed from his website.

-The victim who pursues a claim of economic damages that was caused eavesdropping could sue for up to three times the amount of damages suffered, or $5,000, whichever is greater.
+The victim who pursues a claim of economic damages caused by eavesdropping could sue for up to three times the amount of damages suffered, or $5,000, whichever is greater.
 It should be noted that even in a situation where there were no economic damages, a victim is still allowed to sue the other person for up to $5,000.

 Are There Any Exceptions to Private Recordings?